Muneerali199/Scango/README.md

 -   Node.js (v18 or later)
 -   npm or yarn
--   A Firebase project with Firestore enabled.
+-   A Firebase project with Firestore and Authentication enabled.
 See [databasesetup.md](databasesetup.md) for details.

 ### Installation & Running